These Nissan Armada Alternatives Deserve Your Attention

 The 2021 Nissan Armada arrived in the new model year with a fresh new look and enhanced capabilities.
-With three rows of seating, best-in-class standard horsepower, and a max towing capacity of 8,500-pounds, the refreshed Armada might seem like a good option among the large SUV segment.
-But as it turns out?
-There are plenty of reasons to skip this year’s model and consider one of these alternatives to the Nissan Armada instead.
+With three rows of seating, best-in-class standard horsepower, and a max towing capacity of 8,500-pounds, the refreshed Armada is a good option among the large SUV segment.
+But if it isn’t the perfect fit for you?
+There are plenty of alternatives to the Nissan Armada that are worth considering too.

 Is the Nissan Armada a bad SUV?

-Those aren’t the only reasons you might want to avoid the 2021 Nissan Armada either.
+The 2021 Nissan Armada isn’t the most spacious either.
 According to Cars.com, the Nissan Armada’s third row of seating is fairly cramped.
 Cars.com explains, “The roomy second row gives way to a third row that’s sized more for children than adults.
 This is a disappointment, considering many competing SUVs can comfortably seat adults in the back row.”

-The 2021 Toyota Sequoia also makes for a cheaper alternative to this year’s new Armada.
+The 2021 Toyota Sequoia is a cheaper alternative to this year’s new Armada too.
 While this year’s refreshed Armada will have you spending nearly $53,000 on a base model, a base model Sequoia will only have you spending $50,200.
 Even better, unlike the Armada, this year’s Sequoia comes standard with complimentary factory scheduled maintenance for two years or 25,000-miles, whichever comes first.

 Consider the Chevy Tahoe as an alternative to the Nissan Armada